Bizarro World

-The Bizarro World (also known as Htrae, which is "Earth" spelled backwards) is a fictional planet appearing in American comic books published by DC Comics.
+Bizarro World (also known as Htrae, which is "Earth" spelled backwards) is a fictional planet appearing in American comic books published by DC Comics.
 Introduced in the early 1960s, Htrae is a cube-shaped planet, home to Bizarro and companions, all of whom were initially Bizarro versions of Superman, Lois Lane and their children.
 Later, other Bizarros were added.
 Among them was Batzarro, the World's Worst Detective.

-In popular culture, "Bizarro World" has come to mean a situation or setting which is weirdly inverted or opposite to expectations.

 History

 Pre-Crisis

 In the Bizarro World of "Htrae", society is ruled by the Bizarro Code which states "Us do opposite of all Earthly things!
 Us hate beauty!
 Us love ugliness!
 Is big crime to make anything perfect on Bizarro World!"
 In one episode, for example, a salesman is doing a brisk trade selling Bizarro bonds: "Guaranteed to lose money for you".
 Later, the mayor appoints Bizarro #1 to investigate a crime, "Because you are stupider than the entire Bizarro police force put together".
 This is intended and taken as a great compliment.

-Originally a normal planet, htraE is now cube-shaped.
-This is due to the intervention of Superman, who – after being convicted of doing something perfect on htraE, which would normally be a capital offense – pointed out that the planet was shaped like a normal spheroid and agreed to cube it if his sentence were commuted.
+Originally a normal planet, Htrae is now cube-shaped.
+This is due to the intervention of Superman, who – after being convicted of doing something perfect on Htrae, which would normally be a capital offense – pointed out that the planet was shaped like a normal spheroid and agreed to cube it if his sentence were commuted.

 Later stories introduced Bizarro versions of Superman's supporting cast, including Bizarro-Perry White, Bizarro-Jimmy Olsen, Bizarro-Morgan Edge, Bizarro-Lucy Lane, Bizarro-Lana Lang and Bizarro-Krypto, created by using the duplicator ray on characters other than Superman and Lois Lane, as well as the children of Bizarro and Bizarro Lois.
 There was even a Bizarro-Justice League and Legion of Super-Heroes: the Bizarro League and the Legion of Stupor-Heroes.
 Bizarro-Batman sported a Futility Belt full of cigarette butts, chewed gum, and other such priceless Bizarro treasures.
 Yellow Lantern had no power from his powerless Ring, was vulnerable to anything colored green and was the most easily frightened being in the universe.
 Bizarro-Aquaman could not swim.
 There is even a Bizarro-Marilyn Monroe, the ugliest of them all.

 "Tales of the Bizarro World" became a recurring segment in Adventure Comics for fifteen issues from writer Jerry Siegel and artist John Forte, running from issue #285–299 (June 1961–August 1962).
-Animated Blue Kryptonite golems once erupted from the Htrae surface, bent on defeating the Bizarros and were cheered on by the Bizarro Lois duplicates.
+Animated Blue Kryptonite golems once erupted from Htrae's surface, bent on defeating the Bizarros and were cheered on by the Bizarro Lois duplicates.